To access material, start machines and answer questions login.

 Exposed Services

-Putting a Windows server directly on the Internet is a common task for IT teams - corporate websites require an open HTTP port to show content, a mail server can't handle emails without an active SMTP port, and IT admins need RDP to manage the machine remotely.
+Putting a Windows server directly on the Internet is a common task for IT teams - corporate websites require an open port to show content, a mail server can't handle emails without an active port, and IT admins need to manage the machine remotely.
 However, every exposed service introduces major security risks.
 Within minutes, your exposed system can be scanned by automated bots looking for open ports, weak passwords, or unpatched vulnerabilities.
-And if something is not protected enough, threat actors will use their chance, as proven by these MITRE techniques:
+And if something is not protected enough, threat actors will use their chance, as proven by these techniques:

-- T1190 / Exploit Public-Facing Application: Threat actors will look for misconfigured or vulnerable websites and applications
+- T1190 / Exploit Public-Facing Application (opens in new tab): Threat actors will look for misconfigured or vulnerable websites and applications

 User-Driven Methods

 But how can the laptop be infected if it is not Internet-exposed?
 Indeed, unless you help the threat actors yourself, it is very hard to infect your laptop.
-However, people often help threat actors by clicking on malicious links, launching phishing attachments, using pirated software, picking up unknown USB devices, and so on.
-And since humans are still the weakest link in cyber security and Windows is the most popular OS for user workstations, you are very likely to handle user-driven Windows Initial Access alerts frequently.
-The methods are covered by these MITRE techniques:
+However, people often help threat actors by clicking on malicious links, launching attachments, using pirated software, picking up unknown USB devices, and so on.
+And since humans are still the weakest link in cyber security and Windows is the most popular for user workstations, you are very likely to handle user-driven Windows Initial Access alerts frequently.
+The methods are covered by these techniques:

-- T1091 / Removable Media: Threat actors infect a USB device and hope that users will use the USB on multiple PCs
+- T1091 / Removable Media (opens in new tab): Threat actors infect a USB device and hope that users will use the USB on multiple PCs

 Usage by Threat Actors